franck-fourel/shio/README.md

 i-311daf06   blah   172.31.27.46    _empty   _empty          _empty   _empty          STOPPED
 ```

 This is a great time to introduce an important concept for working with shio: filters!
 The shio command line operates by applying verbs (like `show`) to a list of slots or servers.
 The list that the verb gets applied to can be controlled through the use of filters.
 The list of available filters is a part of the help text, so just run `bin/shio servers -h` or `bin/shio slots -h` to see the list.
-I'll just discuss and use two: `-m` and `-s`, the "machine" and "slot" filters.
+I'll just discuss and use two in this doc: `-m` and `-s`, the "machine" and "slot" filters.

 Let's filter down the servers listing real quick